 - Install Microsoft Authenticator App on Phone/Tablet

-- On your mobile device, go to the app store ( Play Store for Android devices and App Store for iOS devices).
+- On your mobile device, go to either the Play Store for Android devices or to the App Store for iOS devices.

 - Search for "Microsoft Authenticator" or use these links: